MStokluska/GraphQL-Tutorial/readme.md

 module.exports = resolvers;
 ```
-Resolvers are simply functions resolving value for a type from typeDefs.
+Resolvers are functions that resolve values for a type from typeDefs.
 They can return values like Strings, Numbers, Booleans etc. For example, the `users` resolver must return an array of `Users`.
-They are similar to HTTP handler functions that we saw in express, they implement the business logic and return a result.
+They are similar to HTTP handler functions that we saw in express where they implement the business logic and return a result.

 - Create `index.js` in `schema` folder and paste following code:
 ```js